FantasticFiasco/todo-cqrs/README.md

 #### Solution

-The code needed to fulfill the requirements can be found in `TodoCQRS.Sql.sln`.
+The code needed to fulfill the requirements can be found in `2.SqlEventStore.InMemoryReadModel.sln`.
 It has replaced the in-memory event store with one that persists events in a [PostgreSQL](https://www.postgresql.org/) database, thus living up to the requirements of being durable.

 The read model is still being held in memory, in the same process as the event store.
-This allows us to be strongly consistent, but also decreases reliability because if the process is terminated, not only are commands prevented from being handled, the read model also becomes unavailable.
+This allows us to be strongly consistent, but also decreases reliability because if the process is terminated, not only are commands prevented from being processed, the read model also becomes unavailable.

 All evens will have to be manually replayed after application termination to get the current state of the application, all according to the requirements.